compsys-progtools/compsys-progtools.github.io/fromstudents.md

 You should take this class if you want to learn more about git, github, and how to use the terminal.

-YOu should take this class because it introduces you to new concepts about computer science.
+You should take this class because it introduces you to new concepts about computer science.
 It helps you gain experience/knowledge about real world applications.
 For example, we go over a lot of github commnads and the many things you can do with github.
 This will help you in the real world but also while your still in school.
 Currently, I am stil only in CSC 212 but I have already used github a bunch.
 With